Youth Services Center

 Project Ready High School assists 9th and 10th grade students in acclimating through high school by equipping them with age appropriate life skills designed around high school success, college readiness, academic achievement, cultural awareness & advocacy, social development, and workforce readiness.
 Learn more.

 Project Ready College is a three-year program designed to assist rising high school seniors through the completion of their first year of college.
 The program is offered to 11th and 12th graders in school-based and community-based settings.
 Learn more.

 Scholarship Program – Our scholarship program is open to any person pursuing an undergraduate degree at an institution of higher learning.
 Scholarship awards range from $500 to $5,000.
 Applications open each spring.
 Learn more.

 Trades Instruction Program (T.I.P.) is for youth ages 12 -19.
 Youth trainees develop the skills needed to obtain and maintain sustainable employment in the construction trade industry.
 T.I.P.’s platform of trade construction services youth on the core issues facing low-income communities: self empowerment, education, employment and crime prevention.

 Urban Youth Connection (UYC) is a mentoring, violence prevention/intervention academic and recreational enrichment program that promotes social/emotional and behavioral management in high risk Black males.

-To learn more about any of our programs, contact Angela Hamilton, Senior Director of Youth Services, at firstname.lastname@example.org.
+To learn more about any of our programs, contact Angela Hamilton, Vice President of Youth and Family Services, at firstname.lastname@example.org.

 We believe that a stable, productive household is a key factor in supporting healthy youth development.
 To improve our youth’s chances for success, we offer a Parent Empowerment Program that is designed to strengthen the home environment by providing targeted support to parents and guardians.